 But what if you have a drug problem and want to get help?

 For a long time, our society has “stigmatized” drug use and addiction, judging people with drug or alcohol problems.
 Fear of being judged can be dangerous if it keeps someone from getting treatment.

 It’s also important to stop labeling people as one thing or another.
-Try to avoid saying “addicts.”
-This label makes it easier to dismiss people as not worthy of help or notice.
-It’s better to say, people with “drug use problems” or “substance use disorders.”
-It may be a mouthful, but this phrase makes it clear that these are people who are facing challenges.
-They are more than just drug addicts.
+Try to avoid saying “addict” to describe a person.
+This label makes it easier to dismiss the person as not worthy of help or notice.
+It’s better to say, "a person with drug use problems” or “with a substance use disorder.”
+Those phrases may be a mouthful, but they phrases make it clear that these are people who are dealing with challenges.
+They are much more than just "drug addicts."